algernon/madness/resources/pages/about/for-recruiters/index.markdown

 * I prefer working on and with Free Software.
 * I don't like long commutes.
+* I don't like travel, so if HQ is outside of Europe, that's a problem.
 * I like reasonably flexible work hours, though.
 * I like attending and speaking at conferences.
 * My heart lies with functional programming languages, Clojure, in